Industrial Effluent

 Tailored PAM solutions for complex industrial wastewater including chemical, pharmaceutical, and food processing effluents.
 Handles high COD, heavy metals, and emulsified oils.

-Jar test result — industrial effluent clarification with PAM
+Jar test — industrial effluent clarification with anionic and cationic PAM

-After pH adjustment and coagulant addition, anionic PAM (APAM) at 2-5 ppm bridges the destabilized particles into large, fast-settling flocs.
-For most industrial effluents, APAM 12-18M MW with 25-30% hydrolysis is the standard choice.
+Anionic PAM at 2-5 ppm bridges the destabilized particles into large, fast-settling flocs.
+For most industrial effluents, APAM 12-18M MW at 25-30% hydrolysis is the workhorse grade.

 • Molecular weight: 12-18 million Da